flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 For details see the DataManager class documentation.

+#### Mouse Events
+Not yet supported.

 ## Example Code
 Good examples of how to use the framework can be found in the modules:

+- ExampleModule
+  - Is used to demonstrate various features of the framework and also to debug and test it.
+It is not meant to be used as a real module but rather as a playground to test and learn how to use the framework.

 - LightingPresets
   - Uses NamedVariable and writeable AircraftVariables
   - Uses the one update tick set read a request as set the light levels accordingly.

 - Pushback
   - Uses NamedVariable, writeable AircraftVariables and DataDefinitionVariable
   - The NamesVariables and AircraftVariables are used to control the pushback process.
   - Events and DataDefinitionVariables are used to actually control the pushback movement

 - AircraftPresets
   - Uses NamedVariable and writeable AircraftVariables to control the loading of aircraft presets